Table of Contents

 For a deaf or hard of hearing viewer, this can be very frustrating.

-Caption quality matters because captions are meant to be an equivalent alternative to video for individuals with hearing loss.
-When captions are inaccurate, they are inaccessible.
+Closed caption quality matters because closed captions are meant to be an equivalent alternative to video for individuals with hearing loss.
+When closed captions are inaccurate, they are inaccessible.

 - Do not obstruct important content in video

 - 3Play Media best practices for caption quality

 The industry standard for closed caption accuracy is 99% accuracy rate.

 A 99% accuracy rate means that there is a 1% chance of error or a leniency of 15 errors total per 1,500 words.